MicrosoftDocs/office-developer-client-docs/docs/project/updates-for-developers-in-project-2013.md

 > [!NOTE]
 > Project Server 2013 and Project Online do not use the app-only authentication model in SharePoint 2013 (see [Add-in authorization policy types in SharePoint 2013](http://msdn.microsoft.com/library/124879c7-a746-4c10-96a7-da76ad5327f0%28Office.15%29.aspx)).

-For information about developing, distributing, hosting, and managing add-ins, see [SharePoint Add-ins](http://msdn.microsoft.com/library/cd1eda9e-8e54-4223-93a9-a6ea0d18df70%28Office.15%29.aspx) and [Office Add-ins](http://msdn.microsoft.com/library/1e123201-6e70-45c1-a48c-d5b955896ddb%28Office.15%29.aspx), and related topics in the SharePoint Server 2013 and Office 2013 developer documentation.
-For information about permission request scope for other SharePoint add-ins, see [Add-in permissions in SharePoint 2013](http://msdn.microsoft.com/library/5f7a8440-3c09-4cf8-83ec-c236bfa2d6c4%28Office.15%29.aspx).
+For information about developing, distributing, hosting, and managing add-ins, see [SharePoint Add-ins](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/sharepoint-add-ins) and [Office Add-ins](https://docs.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins), and related topics in the SharePoint Server 2013 and Office 2013 developer documentation.
+For information about permission request scope for other SharePoint Add-ins, see [Add-in permissions in SharePoint 2013](http://msdn.microsoft.com/library/5f7a8440-3c09-4cf8-83ec-c236bfa2d6c4%28Office.15%29.aspx).

 ### Integrating with SharePoint Server
 <a name="pj15_WhatsNew_IntegrationWSS"> </a>